Humphrey IV of Toron: Unwilling claimant

 Sybilla's maternal uncle, Joscelin III of Courtenay, persuaded Raymond of Tripoli to leave Jerusalem to hold an assembly in Tiberias for the barons of the realm.
 After the regent departed to Tiberias, Joscelin invited Sybilla and Guy of Lusignan to Jerusalem.
 As soon as Raymond realized that Joscelin had deceived him, he summoned the High Court to Nablus.
 All the barons of the realm (including Humphrey) hurried to Nablus, except Humphrey's stepfather, Raynald of Châtillon, who went to Jerusalem.
-The barons sent messengers to Jerusalem to remind Sybilla, Guy of Lusignan, and their supporters, of the High Court's decision on the matter of the succession of Baldwin V. Ignoring their messages, Heraclius, Latin Patriarch of Jerusalem, crowned Sybilla queen, and she in turn placed the crown on her husband's head.
+The barons sent messengers to Jerusalem to remind Sybilla, Guy, and their supporters of the High Court's decision on the matter of the succession.
+Ignoring their messages, Heraclius, Latin Patriarch of Jerusalem, crowned Sybilla queen, and she in turn placed the crown on her husband's head.
 Before long, acting on Raymond of Tripoli's proposal, the barons at Nablus decided to proclaim Isabella and Humphrey queen and king against Sybilla and Guy.

 Raymond and his supporters were willing to march against Jerusalem, but Humphrey had no desire for the crown.
 He secretly left Nablus during the night and rode to Jerusalem to meet Sybilla.
 She refused him initially, but after Humphrey told her of his intention, she accompanied him to her husband.
 Humphrey swore fealty to Guy, putting an end to the conspiracy for Humphrey's and Isabella's coronation.
 All the barons except Raymond of Tripoli and Baldwin of Ramleh hurried to Jerusalem to do homage to Sybilla and Guy.
 Guy granted Toron and Chastel Neuf (two domains that Humphrey had abandoned in 1180) to Joscelin of Courtenay in 1186, stipulating that should he restore the two estates to Humphrey, he would receive the compensation that Humphrey had received for them.